 "There's the product buildup issue," Berkovitz says, "which is huge.
 Say you're shampooing your hair every three days or so.
 Over that time, your hair collects buildup from styling products, dead cells, and pollution.
 Together, they leave your hair looking dull and take away its silky feel.
 Think of how easily your hair absorbs the smell of cigarette smoke—it's amazing what your hair picks up as you move throughout your day."

-Washing your hair infrequently is fine, as long as you're doing something to remedy and damaging buildup from your favorite products.
+Washing your hair infrequently is fine, as long as you're doing something to remedy the sometimes damaging buildup from your favorite products.
 "Start with a weekly reset," Berkovitz recommends.
 "That means doing a clarifying oil treatment to keep your hair light, silky, bouncy, and shiny.
-Begin by working some botanical oil into your hair (I use my Rejuvenating Oil, $34, as it's made with light plant and flower oils, which is helpful for breaking down heavy scalp oils and the dulling residue that styling-product plasticizing agents leave behind)."
+Begin by working some botanical oil into your hair (I use my Rejuvenating Oil, $35, as it's made with light plant and flower oils, which is helpful for breaking down heavy scalp oils and the dulling residue that styling-product plasticizing agents leave behind)."

 He continues, "Leave the oil on your hair for at least 20 minutes.
 You can even use a blow-dryer to warm the oil, helping it absorb into each strand and moisturize your hair from the inside out.
 Next, wash your hair with a gentle clarifying shampoo.
 I use Peppermint Avocado Shampoo ($34) for a therapeutic dose of pure peppermint oil, which helps to lift away any excess oil from your hair and leave your scalp tingly clean.
 Then use conditioner as usual."

 Another cause of thinning hair that you likely have no control over is medication.
 In most of these cases, it's actually a prescription medicine that you should be taking for a medical condition that is the main culprit.
 While some medications cause only minimal loss, others (when combined with the condition you're taking it for) can lead to more serious cases.